Stelter: One country, two media narratives about Russia

 However, the actual memo did not live up to Hannity's "Watergate times 1,000" hype.
 Stelter said Hannity is now promising further revelations, while his rivals on MSNBC are "already making fun of it."

-CNN reporter Hadas Gold told Stelter on "Reliable" that the "memo has reminded me of sometimes when you go to museums in other countries, and they portray a war that we learned about form the other side, and you just see these two alternate realities."
+CNN reporter Hadas Gold told Stelter on "Reliable" that the "memo has reminded me of sometimes when you go to museums in other countries, and they portray a war that we learned about from the other side, and you just see these two alternate realities."

 Related: Epic week of reporting challenges pro-Trump media's counter-narrative